mattcyw/name-sorter/README.md

 ---
 ## Testing Notes
 - Simple input validation tests `CommandLineApplicationTests` are created with Junit
-- Behavioral tests `NameSortingCorde` are created with Cucumber (*.feature supported by *Steps.java)
+- Behavioral Driven tests `NameSortingCore` are created with Cucumber (*.feature supported by *Steps.java)
+- Cucumber tests covers all scenario examples in the features with the same single set of test steps, improve maintainability
 - Predefined test data files (input and expected results) are stored under `src/test/resources/files`
 - Output directory is `files`